refinedev/refine/documentation/tutorial/essentials/data-fetching/updating-data/index.md

 :::

-In the next chapter, we'll be learning about the Refine's `useList` hook to fetch a list of records from our API and implement the `getList` method in our data provider.
+In the next step, we'll be learning about the Refine's `useList` hook to fetch a list of records from our API and implement the `getList` method in our data provider.

 </Sandpack>